Skip to main content

 How to apply for the Learner Bursary

 In most cases, the application will be completed at the point of enrolment and/or Induction.
-Learners are entitled to one application and one course only per year.
+Learners are entitled to one application and for one course only per year.
 Other applications will only be accepted at the discretion of the Head of Learner Development.

 Travel expenses reimbursement